sbnguah/MedStatsBook/_book/Data_Wrangling.md

 # ℹ 15 more rows
 ```

-The output shows we have a 25 row and 6 column tibble.
+The output shows we have a 25-row and 6-column tibble.

 ## Renaming variables
 Below we rename the variables `hb` to `hemog` and `id` to `studyid` using he